garrandall/popular-music-data/tracks/get-my-drink-on-toby-keith.md

 I belong, I'm gonna stay 'till the money's gone.
 If it takes me all night long, I'm gonna get my drink on.

 There's a cold bar stool for a hot-headed fool, and I'm gonna hop right to it.
-Or a seat a table with a jug of black label When a 12-pack wont quite do.
+Or a seat a table with a jug of black label When a 12-pack won't quite do.

 (Chorus)
 I'm gonna get my drink on, I wanna hear me a sad song.
 My baby just left home, I didn't treat her right.
 Right here's where